brinkmanlab/globecorr/static/tutorial.md

 # {{ $attrs.title }}

 GlobeCorr is a data visualization software developed to facilitate the viewing and analysis of multiple correlation datasets.
-To enable dynamic exploration of your data, users can upload a table of correlations in csv format and GlobeCorr provides an interactive and customizable “globe-based” visualization.
+To enable dynamic exploration of their data, users can upload a table of correlations in csv format and GlobeCorr provides an interactive and customizable “globe-based” visualization.

 Please note that Firefox has known issues when exporting from this site.
 Please consider switching to Chrome or Safari for optimal results.